alexhsamuel/apsis/docs/concepts.rst

 - You can *skip* a **scheduled** or **waiting** run.
 Apsis no longer waits for its schedule time or conditions, and transitions it to **skipped**.

+- You can *stop* a **running** run.
+Apsis requests that the run shut down in an orderly manner.
+How this works depends on the run's program.
+For a program that runs a (local or remote) UNIX process, this entails sending a termination signal (usuall SIGTERM), then waiting for a grace period and then sending SIGKILL if the process has not terminated.
+While Apsis is waiting for the run to terminate, it is in the **stopping** state.

+  You can also schedule Apsis to stop a run automatically; see :ref:`stop-schedules`.

 - You can *mark* a finished run (**success**, **failure**, **skipped**, or **error**) to a different finished state.